GitiHubi/co_piloted_auditing/protocols/Prompt_Protocol_A.md

-# Experiment A: <add prompt header here>
+# Experiment A: Audit Task - Financial Ratio Analysis

-Experiment A: Audit Task - Financial Ratio Analysis
+This protocol outlines the process for conducting financial ratio analysis, an essential aspect of audit risk assessments.

 ## MIT License